jbock-java/jbock/README.md

 [other parsers?](https://stackoverflow.com/questions/1524661/the-best-cli-parser-for-java)

 1. In the Java model, [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) must be used for each non-required parameter.
-1. All parameters are unary, except flags.
+1. All <a href="binding-parameters">binding parameters</a> are unary.
 Parameters with higher arity are not supported.
 1. There are standard coercions, including numbers and dates.
 It is also possible to register custom converters.

 ### Contents